A limited number of grants are available to fund historic preservation activities. Grants are

 are less than $50,000.
 HRDP grants are also offered for museum projects and documentary collections projects.
 Emergency HRDP grants offer a limited amount of funds for properties needing emergency repairs (not due to lack of maintenance by the owner).
 They are available on a first come basis each fiscal year.
-Historic Site Preservation Grants (HSPG) are designed for more extensive rehabilitation projects, and the minimum grant request is $60,000 (program not funded by the state in 2011-2017).
+Historic Site Preservation Grants (HSPG) are designed for more extensive rehabilitation projects, and the minimum grant request is $60,000; however, the program has not funded by the state since 2011.
 These grants are only available to

 Certified Local Governments (CLGs) (certified historic preservation commissions) in both Iowa and Illinois can also qualify for CLG grants.
 These grants fund historic